 To date, we have not marketed, or generated revenues from the commercial sale of any products.
-Our biopharmaceutical product candidates are not expected to be commercially available for several years, if at all.
+Our biopharmaceutical product candidates are not expected to be commercially available for one to three years, if at all.
 Accordingly, we expect to incur operating losses for the foreseeable future.
 There can be no assurance that we will ever achieve profitable operations.